 - Improving packaging efficiency without compromising efficacy

-- Maximizing recovery and recycling of products at end-of-use
+- Maximizing recovery and recycling of products at end of use

-We were the first in the industry to use flash, or solid state, drives in enterprise storage systems.
-Enterprise flash drives offer energy efficiency in high-performance computing, using up to 97.7 percent less energy per IOP (operations per second) than FC/SAS drives, and up to 38 percent less energy per terabyte of data stored.
+We were the first in the industry to use Flash, or solid state, drives in enterprise storage systems.
+Enterprise Flash drives offer energy efficiency in high-performance computing, using up to 97.7 percent less energy per IOP (operations per second) than FC/SAS drives, and up to 38 percent less energy per terabyte of data stored.
 The energy savings come from their solid state nature—they do not spin like conventional disk drives—and from the potential to reduce the total number of drives required across an entire system to achieve stringent performance targets.
-Fully Automated Storage Tiering (FAST™) technology can leverage the more efficient enterprise drives at the highest tier and the more efficient ATA drives at the lowest tier to achieve both greater efficiency and greater performance across the spectrum of service levels.
+EMC® Fully Automated Storage Tiering (FAST™) technology can leverage the more efficient enterprise drives at the highest tier and the more efficient ATA drives at the lowest tier to achieve both greater efficiency and greater performance across the spectrum of service levels.